What is Reverse delay?

 This is our city

 The song is typical of Taken by Cars, an electro-rock band whose music expresses a youthful, contemporary outlook.
-In contrast, This is Our City‘s music video features the historical Manila district of Intramuros; the band performs in the video wearing traditional Filipiniana attire.
+This is Our City‘s music video, in contrast, features a historic, conservative vibe: it was shot in the old Manila district of Intramuros, and the band performs wearing traditional Filipiniana attire.

-This contrast between sight and sound, and all the themes that the song and video touch upon—modernity, history, the local in relation to the global—is a good representation of the world-view that this blog explores.
+Such a contrast between sight and sound, and all the themes that both the music and the video touch upon—modernity and history, individual and collective identities, the local in relation to the global—is a good representation of the ideas that this blog explores and espouses.